syracard/kingdom-of-vallonde/places/islands/Machivelia.md

 #place #majorisland

+> _Power and greed...are one and the same.
+Each is earned._
 ## History
 The island of Machivelia was the first notable landmass discovered and subsequently lived on by the original settlers from [[Jolastokia]].
 Due to the clear history drawing a direct connection between the two, many cultural and political structures which existed in Jolastokia - and in particular the city of [[Gatazka]] - were neatly mapped onto early Machivelian society.
 This includes an acceptance of most deities, spanning the [[Artyrian Pantheon]], though in Machivelia in particular, the boundaries separating mortal and the divine always seemed a bit less concrete - or at least, that is what the nobles seemed to believe.